Comedians are particularly good at connecting with their audience.

 Recently (in a conversation unrelated to business) I was talking to a person I had just met in a networking office.
 We talked about I.T. stuff - computer hardware and the like, and he explained the difference between Windows Vista and Windows 7.
 He described Vista as a half finished system designed to be finalised at a later date.
 The Windows 7 system, he said, was like the keystone placed amidst the organised chaos of Vista, giving us the best functioning product Microsoft has released to date.
 Windows Vista he pointed out, was made operational even though it was technically unfinished His passion for technology was evident.
 Sensing he was a science fiction fan, I chimed, “So, Windows 7, it’s like the Death Star, but complete?”

 “The Death Star but complete.
 Yes…”

 Quickly assess a person’s personality and deploy language that helps align to their thinking.
-Me and the bloke in question swapped numbers and have stayed in touch ever since, providing one another with business leads to complement one another's different skills in I.T.
-It’s been fruitful and we’ve both benefited.
+Me and the bloke in question swapped numbers and have stayed in touch on matters concerning computers.
+We sometimes provide one another with business leads and reciprocal recommendations to help one another.

 By the way; what he told me about Windows Vista and Windows 7, I already knew.
-But I let him tell me anyway so I could find a decent visual analogy to drop in the conversation to get the level of rapport.
+But I let him tell me anyway so I could find drop in a reference he would appreciate.

 - Imagery, mental pictures, relevant comparisons and references communicate in language other people instinctively understand.
 Do not talk in terms only you would understand; communicate in a way the other person can recognise.